In Their Own Words.

 Medical Aid in Dying Doula Support Training

-Scope-aware, relational training for doulas supporting families navigating MAiD, AID, VAD, PAD, or VSED.
+Non-medical training for doulas supporting individuals and families navigating MAiD, AID, VAD, PAD, or VSED, with clear attention to scope and boundaries.

 View Program